Closing Costs Guide · Value-First Home Team

 Home Inspection

 A professional inspection of the property's condition, systems, and structure.
-Paid directly to the inspector, typically during the subject period — not on completion day.
-Not legally mandatory but strongly recommended unless you're buying new construction with a warranty.
+Paid directly to the inspector during the subject period.
+Not legally mandatory, though widely considered prudent for resale purchases.

 $500–$900